Aim: to improve health outcomes for people affected by humanitarian crises by strengthening the evidence base for public health interventions.

 Our globally recognised research programme focuses on maximising the potential for public health research to bring about positive change in humanitarian response and helps inform decision making in humanitarian response.

-Since it was established in 2013, we have funded more than 100 research studies across a range of public health fields, bringing together researchers and humanitarian practitioners to undertake vital research.
+Since it was established in 2013, we have funded more than 100 research studies across a range of public health fields, bringing together researchers and humanitarian practitioners to collaboratively undertake vital research.

 R2HC has supported over 100 humanitarian health research projects since 2013.
 This collection of Impact Case Studies showcases the successes and learnings of different research projects.

-There will be no funding calls in 2023.
+There will be no funding calls in 2024.
 For more information see an update on our plans for this year.

 If you’d like to know when we launch a new funding opportunity you can sign up to our newsletter or follow us on X (Twitter).